footprintis a set of encrypted data placed by

 If a member, CSECT, or load module is footprinted,

-CA Endevorlets you display information (current source, change history, changes at the current level, summary of levels, Master Control File information) about it from this selection list.
+Endevorlets you display information (current source, change history, changes at the current level, summary of levels, Master Control File information) about it from this selection list.

 Footprints are stored in the following locations: